Unboundedness of zero-cycles on higher dimensional Fano manifolds: Unboundedness of zero-cycles on Fano hypersurfaces of dimension

-Using Theorem \ref{theocrit}, \ref{itsit3}, we can prove the same result for quartic fourfolds by a Totaro-Koll\'ar specialization to a $\overline{X}$ such that a desingularization $\widetilde{\overline{X}}$ has a nonzero $3$-form.
-The only extra proof needed is the analogue of Lemma \ref{pro2form}, now with $l=3$.
-This is left to the reader. \end{proof}
+We can prove the same result for quartic fourfolds by a Totaro-Koll\'ar specialization to a double cover $\overline{X}$ of a quadric in characteristic $2$ such that a desingularization $\widetilde{\overline{X}}$ has a nonzero $3$-form (or double covers of $\mathbb{P}^4$ ramified along a sextic or octic hypersurface).
+We have now to use Theorem \ref{theocrit}, \ref{itsit3}, which deals with the rank of traces of $3$-forms, instead of $2$-forms.
+The only extra proof needed is the analogue of Lemma \ref{pro2form}, now with $l=3,\,n=4$.
+This is left to the reader.